WU19-1/WU19-1/README.md

 ### My name is Wahyu
 ### Cyber Security Student and Teaching Assistant at Bina Nusantara University
 #### Here are some programming languages that I familiar with
+- C, C++
+- Java
-- C, C++, Java, Python
+- Python
+- PHP
+- Go
-- PHP, Go, Laravel
+- Laravel
 - Kotlin
 #### Other things that I have learnt
 - T-SQL